 A Day for Front-Line Managers & Supervisors

 What’s it all about?
-No matter how well the HR Department is schooled in employment law and HR practices, front-line managers and supervisors are the ones who can make all the difference.
+No matter how well your organization’s HR Team is schooled in effective practices, front-line managers and supervisors are the ones who can make all the difference.
 This is true for employers of any size.
 Day-to-day conversations, inquiries, and performance processes are what determine the legal health of your workplace.
 That’s why we offer this valued bring-it-home program for managers from outside of HR to get a better feel for the behaviors and practices that impact employers and employees alike.
-This full-day track offers perspectives and takeaways from the legal and HR community.
-Supervisors and managers will leave better attuned to making fair and consistent decisions that encourage the best legal workplace culture.
+Supervisors and managers will leave better attuned to making fair and consistent decisions that encourage the best workplace culture and legal compliance.

-This Friday program includes: breakfast, lunch, access to the Friday morning and afternoon keynotes, access to a Samoset overnight room on Thursday evening, and most important – the following Learning Modules:
+This Friday program includes breakfast, lunch, access to a Samoset overnight room on Thursday evening, and most important – the following Five Learning Modules:

 7:00 | Registration Opens